White spot disease surveillance

 When will the next round of surveillance be carried out?

-The next round of surveillance in the white spot disease movement restriction area and along the east coast of Queensland is scheduled to commence in August 2018 and June 2019 respectively.
+The next round of surveillance in the white spot disease movement restriction area and along the east coast of Queensland is scheduled to commence in October/November 2019 and February/March 2020 respectively.
 Surveillance sampling is expected to run for approximately three months.

 What does white spot disease surveillance actually mean?

 Surveillance means we are looking for white spot disease or signs of the disease.
 When conducting surveillance we collect prawn samples from different locations across a specific area and test them in our laboratory to see if they have the virus that causes white spot disease.

 What is actually done when you test a prawn sample?